 The new skillsets Denis prioritized developing after transitioning across from very different industries (finance, engineering, and oil & gas). 🔧

 Why Denis holds a contrarian position to popular ‘startup wisdom’. 💡

-To receive more newsletters sharing founder stories and startup building frameworks, subscribe below.👇
+To receive more newsletters sharing startup stories, subscribe below.👇

 So far it’s had “thousands” of downloads and right now it’s mainly used by folks who are allergic or unable to eat certain ingredients like meat, gluten, or nuts.

 For example, if you are gluten intolerant KRAVE cereal is a big no-no.

 JollyGut will bring this to your attention with a simple scan of the packaging—instead of having to squint at size 6 font for the words “contains gluten” on the back of the box. 👇

 The app also helps customers make better nutritionally informed choices generally.👇

 Prior to founding JollyGut, Denis had no experience with B2C consumer apps (his background was in finance, engineering, and oil & gas).

 Having done it a couple of times myself, I’m always curious as to the frameworks other founders employ when jumping into new industries.